StevenBlack/vocab/million-dollar-words.md

 ### cockalorum
 A conceited, self-important, pretentious person.
 Be careful in your use of this word, or you'll become one. coeval Contemporary; of the same time period.
 Bell- bottoms and love beads are coeval, so are two 30-year-olds.
-Pronounced COH- EE-VAL.

 ### codification